Shirkha/Relay_selection/README.md

-# Relay_selection in VFD-NOMA using XGBoost Algorithm
+# Relay_selection in VFD-NOMA system using XGBoost Algorithm